Mr-Twave/Schrodinger_quantum_simulation_GUI/README.md

 My personal choice with this code was not to make it an object-oriented dependent code, instead relying on functions to perform what objects do.
 That said, libraries will perform some object-oriented activities.
 The list of libraries is currently longer than it needs to be on purpose, however it will be shorter in future versions of code.

 The code is in a development stage, it has at least 4 critical bugs.

+You can expect a QoL update before 02/17/24 as long as my busy-ness doesn't catch up to me.